 Following its use by the fledgling US navy, the rattlesnake symbol was used by Congress in 1778 as the official seal of the War Office.

 As shown by its motto of “Don’t Tread On Me,” the Gadsden flag has long been a symbol of disagreement – most recently when it was co-opted by the Tea Party movement protesters in the early 2000s.
 The Don't Tread On Me flag has been flown everywhere from the middle of Iraq to the town hall of Riverdale, New Jersey.

 So why did Gadsden choose a coiled snake as the center of the Don't Tread On Me flag he presented to Hopkins?
+What does it mean?
 Though he had taken inspiration from the flag of Hopkins’ previous post, the rattlesnake had always been a favorite of those who were on the side of American independence since before the Revolutionary War.

 In 1751, Benjamin Franklin published an angry article in a local newspaper, the Pennsylvania Gazette.
 He was objecting to the British use of the American colonies as a prison.
 The British had been sending their convicts and prisoners to the colonies, where they’d been causing trouble.
 He suggested that the colonists return the favor -- with rattlesnakes.